fluxionary/minetest-ethereal/README.md

  - Added default Abm overrides
  - Added 4 new plants from baked clay mod to mapgen
  - Added swamp biome to outskirts of bamboo areas
- - Added coral and silver sand to mapgen (0.4.15 only)

 ### 1.20